valentinp/valentinp.github.com/_posts/2020-06-24-void-and-seasons.md

 The days come and go.
 The rivers flow.
-The grasses flower.
+The grasses bring flowers.
-The village invades.
+The village brings towers.

 The mountains cry,
 Sun, you terrible pest!